What Are Accounting Estimates?

 GoodwillGoodwillIn accounting, goodwill is an intangible asset that is generated when one company purchases another company for a price that is greater than the sum of the company's net identifiable assets at the time of acquisition.
 It is determined by subtracting the fair value of the company's net identifiable assets from the total purchase price. has an indefinite useful life.
-Goodwill impairment review is done annually to access any changes in goodwill.
+A goodwill impairment review is done annually to assess any changes in goodwill.

 source: Ligand SEC Filings

 #5 – Contingent Liabilities